w33ts/dank-memer-wiki/Items/Sellables.md

 # Sellable Items
 Sellable items are items that you can sell directly to the bot for coins using the <a href="/Bot-features/Currency-Commands/Basic-Commands#Shop" target="_blank">/shop sell</a>  command.
 The value of these items is affected by your <a href="/Bot-features/Currency-Commands/Multipliers#Coin" target="_blank">coin multiplier</a>, and the higher your multiplier the more they are worth.

+You can see the current market value, net value, and more about these items on the <a href="https://dankmemer.lol/items" target="_blank">Dank Memer Website</a>.

 > The below info gives you a general idea of where to find each item, but is not a complete list of every possible location and simply gives a few main sources.
 {.is-info}